NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Main modules in the repository

 Each main module mostly have their own test files, to enable easier debug/fixing and also for making yourself familiar with the code.
 When developing new modules, you are encouraged to simultaneously develop test files for these, such that yourself and others more conveniently can fix/debug and test the modules separately.

+A core concept is the usage of Cerberus for configuration validation, where the validation schemas are used to verify configuration keys and fail fast if erroneous settings are provided.
+Furthermore, another core concept is the usage of dataclasses for keeping parameters and configuration objects.
+Each scope (models, guidances, ship, etc..) have its own `Config` object containing its local configuration parameters.
+This leads to better readability of the code by keeping all aspects of a given subsystem in its own scope, as opposed to passing global configuration objects everywhere.
+Dataclasses also increases readability and reduces bugs related to specifying wrong dictionary string keys that would happen when only using dictionaries for configuration settings.

-The following describes these main modules superficially.
-Rely on the code itself for the documentation.
+The following describes the main modules superficially.
+Rely mainly on the code itself for the documentation.

 ### Simulator